wolfschus/sequencegang5/README.md

 # sequencegang5
-A Midi Sequencer for Linux / SDL Arturiastyle
+A Midi Sequencer for Linux / SDL Arturia BeatStepPro style

+This is a midi sequencer which runs on a raspberry pi with touch screen.
+Perfect as a supplement to the Arturia BeatStep Pro.
+Switching the pattern works with the same midi commands.

 To use binary: